 The System That Eats Its Young

-This is not an accident.
-It is the product of a system that has extracted athletic labor from Black bodies for over a century.
-The system begins with the AAU travel team circuit, funnels through the NCAA, and deposits the overwhelming majority of its participants — injured, uneducated, and financially depleted — into an adulthood for which they were deliberately unprepared.
+This situation flows from a system that has extracted athletic labor from Black bodies for over a century, beginning with the AAU travel circuit before funneling talent through the NCAA.
+Far from accidental, the process leaves most participants injured, uneducated, and financially depleted, deposited into an adulthood they were deliberately left unprepared to face.

 The system does not fail Black athletes.
 It succeeds at what it was designed to do — generate revenue.